Lysenthia/space-explorer/README.md

   - The consumables are located in resources/game-data/consumables.yaml

 #### How to play (CLI)
+1. Ensure Java 11 is installed on the machine
+2. Open zip folder in terminal window
-1. Start the game by calling `java -jar game_cli.jar` in the terminal
+3. Start the game by calling `java -jar game_cli.jar` in the terminal
-2. Enter the number of days to play for
+4. Enter the number of days to play for
-3. Select the crew members that you want by entering the corresponding numbers in a single line
+5. Select the crew members that you want by entering the corresponding numbers in a single line
-4. The game now begins in orbit around the sun.
+6. The game now begins in orbit around the sun.
 Entering the corresponding numbers in a single line, you may now:
   - Go to a new planet
   - Check on your crew and access your inventory
   - Go to Outpost
   - Transition to a new day
   - Quit game
-5.
+7.
   - If you are orbiting a planet, you may search it for items, money and ship parts
-6. The game has 5 endings:
+8. The game has 5 endings:
    - All needed parts are found, and the player wins
    - The final day is reached, and the player loses
    - The entire crew is killed, and the player loses